Skip to main content

 README Refresh Validator - Claude Code Hook

 PostToolUse hook that keeps a project's README in sync with the code.
-When the README or package.json is edited it checks for the standard-readme core sections (Install and Usage) and verifies that every CLI command the package exposes through its package.json bin field is actually documented, so the README does not drift out of date as the project changes.
+When the README or package.json is edited it checks for the standard-readme core sections (Install and Usage) and verifies that the CLI commands exposed via package.json bin are documented.
 Advisory only; it never edits files.

 Open the source and read safety notes before installing.